Associate Director, Data Analytics - Value Creation & Deals

 Requirements

-• University degree 2.1 or higher (or equivalent) in Computer Science / Mathematics / Statistics or equivalent.
+• University degree of 2.1 or higher (or equivalent) in Computer Science, Mathematics, Statistics or related field.

 • Ability to identify and implement process improvements in a controlled manner.

-• Have strong consulting skills, having applied business intelligence and data analytics techniques in that context.
+• Strong consulting skills, having applied business intelligence and data analytics techniques.

-• Numerate & analytical with knowledge of data management.
+• Numerate and analytical with knowledge of data management.

-• Proficient in BI tools like PowerBI, Qlik, Tableau.
+• Proficient in BI tools such as PowerBI, Qlik, Tableau.

 • Proficient in Microsoft SQL.

-• Passionate about data analytics.
-Technically self-sufficient with a desire and ability to research and pick up new tools and techniques quickly.
+• Passionate about data analytics and able to research and adopt new tools quickly.

 • Ability to visualise data effectively and communicate findings and recommendations clearly.

-• Proven experience of cloud technologies (AWS, MS Azure, GCP).
+• Proven experience with cloud technologies (AWS, Azure, GCP).

 • Exposure to AI/ML.